Francesco Moser: Other accomplishments

 He competed in the individual road race and team time trial events at the 1972 Summer Olympics.

 Moser won the 1977 world road racing championship in San Cristobal, Venezuela, in front of Thurau and Franco Bitossi.
 Moser was also silver medallist in 1976, behind Freddy Maertens of Belgium and second in 1978 to Gerrie Knetemann of the Netherlands.

 On 19 January 1984, in Mexico City, Moser broke the 1972 hour record of Eddy Merckx.
+His coach at the time was the now banned for life Michele Ferrari.
 He rode 50.808 kilometers, on an aerodynamic bike with full disc wheels more advanced than the conventional bike Merckx used in 1972.
 As a result, in 1997 the Union Cycliste Internationale banned hour records set on bikes featuring technological advantages.
 Under the new rules, Merckx's record wasn't broken until 2000.
 Moser auctioned his bicycle to benefit UNICEF.

 He was a member of the Regional Council of Trentino-Alto Adige from 1993 until 1998.